-Doing a detox after the holidays is a great way to kick off the New Year, an effective way to get rid of a few extra pounds that crept up along with that sluggish, bloated feeling from not eating normally.
+Doing a detox after the holidays is a great way to kick off the New Year.
+It's an effective way to get rid of a few extra pounds that crept up along with that sluggish, bloated feeling from not eating normally.
 But what about after the detox?
 How do you keep it going?
-Here are easy tips to detox every day.
-No fads, fasts or juicing required.
+Here are nine tips for everyday detox.
+No fads or fasts required.
 This is not detox drudgery but daily deliciousness!

 Add Detoxing Fruits and Vegetables to Your Daily Diet